czan/wingman/README.md

 Why should we want to use restarts in Clojure?
 [Chris Houser already gave us a great model for error handling in Clojure](https://www.youtube.com/watch?v=zp0OEDcAro0), why should I use `wingman`?
 The answer to this question is really about _interactivity_.

-The method of binding dynamic variables for error handling is roughly equivalent to what `wingman` does, but where the plain dynamic-variables approach fails is tool support.
-There is no way for our tooling to find out what the options are to restart execution, and to present that choice to the user in an interactive session.
+The method of binding dynamic variables for error handling is roughly equivalent to what `wingman` does, but where the plain dynamic-variables approach fails is introspection, or discovery.
+There is no way for code or tools to find out what the options are to restart execution.

 From the start, the focus in `wingman` has been on the REPL experience.
-It is primarily about recovering from errors in the REPL, and only then making that same functionality available in code.
+It is primarily about recovering from errors in the REPL, prompting the user _interactively_ how to recover from errors, but that same functionality is then also available in code.
+Everything the REPL support does (listing restarts, prompting the user, etc.) is implemented on top of a base that is available for you to use to build cool things.

 ## What about Exceptions?